Tap the text to show or hide reading controls.

 If only I’d learned Corpse Explosion, I could mop these up in one shot.

-Yujin clicked his tongue, tsk, and threw the remaining zombies into the fray one after another.
+Yujin clicked his tongue, tsk, and hurled the remaining zombies into the fray one after another.
+In the blink of an eye the fight collapsed into a melee, frogmen surfacing all across the lake and tearing the zombies down one by one.

-Frogmen have over three times the physical capability of goblins, a gap in specs that even zombies enhanced by Yujin’s skill couldn’t bridge.
+Naturally.
+Frogmen had better than three times a goblin’s physical power, a gap in specs that even Yujin’s skill-enhanced zombies couldn’t bridge.

 “You think I didn’t know that?”